Mass Appeal – Fiddles

 – clothes pegs to hold your music if it’s windy

 Here’s what we’ll be playing.
 You’ll find the music, some sample tracks, and notes on each song from Conductor Patti.
-You can download all the music as a single PDF file, or find individual versions of each song in the notes below.

 Mass Appeal Fiddles repertoire: